Ingredient Selection: Freshness Is Key

 Quality Seafood and Produce Sources

 Visit local farmers’ markets, fish markets, or specialty stores that prioritize freshness and quality.
 Look for stores with strong supplier relationships and detailed product information.
-Consider joining a community-supported agriculture (CSA) program to receive seasonal produce directly from local farmers, supporting local economies and reducing carbon emissions.

 Preparation Steps: Marinating Mahi-Mahi Fillets